Is your wellbeing at work suffering? Don’t ignore it…

-Even if some days you just feel like zoning out and not speaking to anyone – proactively getting involved with the people you work with could actually improve your mood in the long run.
+Even if some days you just feel like zoning out and not speaking to anyone – whether in person or virtually – proactively getting involved with the people you work with could actually improve your mood in the long run.

-It’s a well-known fact that someone who works constantly, and doesn’t devote any time to their personal life, isn’t going to be the happiest of people (see: Jack).
+It’s a well-known fact that someone who works constantly, and doesn’t devote any time to their personal life, isn’t going to be the happiest of people.

 Even if you’re a naturally hard worker, you still need to give yourself a break from time to time in order to prevent burnout – both personally and professionally.
 No matter how busy your schedule is, setting some time aside for personal tasks and hobbies will help make sure you don’t spend every waking hour on work.